stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/03_Forms/03_Form_Templates.md

-title: Form Templates
+title: Form templates
-summary: Customize the generated HTML for a FormField or an entire Form.
+summary: Customise the generated HTML for a FormField or an entire Form.

-# Form Templates
+# Form templates

 Most markup generated in SilverStripe can be replaced by custom templates.
 Both [api:Form] and [api:FormField] instances can be rendered out using custom templates using `setTemplate`.